 Include the market research you’ve gathered about your competitors, market trends, and the industry as a whole.
 You should also think about a marketing plan, sales policies, and how you will structure and manage your new business.

 Finally, you’ll be expected to include some form of financial forecasts indicating how you expect your business to perform.
 Many banks also like to see the inclusion of a SWOT (strengths, weaknesses, opportunities, and threats) analysis.

 The bottom line

-The road to self-employment is often long and winding, but that doesn’t mean it needs to be difficult.
-You’ve got the ability to start your own UK company and run a successful business.
-Simply have a think about what you’d like to do, research how your idea could operate as a business and then sit down and write a detailed plan that will clearly prove to others why your business is destined for success.
+Starting a business is often a long and winding road, but that doesn’t mean it needs to be difficult.
+Think carefully about what you’d like to do, research how your idea could operate as a viable business, and then sit down and write a detailed plan that will clearly prove to others why your business is destined for success.

-That’s certainly not the end of the journey – there’s plenty more to do before your dream is turned into a reality.
-But these steps are where it all starts, and they will inevitably go on to form the rock-hard foundations of your new, thriving business.
+That’s certainly not the end of the journey.
+There’s plenty more to do before your dream of starting a business turns into a reality.
+For one, you’ll need to decide whether to set up a limited company or operate as sole trader.
+But the steps we’ve outlined above are where it all starts, and they will inevitably go on to form the solid foundations of your new, thriving business venture.